NIVANorge/Mobius2/docs/existingmodels/easytox.md

 ![Water flow diagram](../img/easytox/waterflow.png)

-Figure: A conceptual water balance diagram for the model.
+**Figure 1**: *A conceptual water balance diagram for the model.
 This is a simplified diagram.
 It is possible to connect several river sections and lakes in arbitrary branching structures.
-Land hydrology can be separated into sub-catchments and land use classes.
+Land hydrology can be separated into sub-catchments and land use classes.*

 ### SimplyQ (catchment hydrology)